Open Bible Data Home About News OET Key

 OET (OET-LV) in_order that to_live the remaining time in the_flesh no_longer to_lusts of_the_people, but to_the_will of_god.

-OET (OET-RV) so that they can live their remaining physical lives obeying God’s will instead of worldly lusts
+OET (OET-RV) so that they can live their remaining physical lives obeying God’s intentions instead of this world’s lusts,

 Note: The OET-RV is still only a first draft, and so far only a few words have been (mostly automatically) matched to the Hebrew or Greek words that they’re translated from.